Nonparametric Control Koopman Operators: Preliminaries and Problem Statement

 \subsubsection{Operator-Theoretic}

-The existence of \eqref{eq:ctrlAffine0} allows one to capture more than the state-space dynamics, i.e., {describe the dynamics of Hilbert-space-valued functions} (\textit{observables}) over the system \eqref{eq:ctrlAffine0}.
-The Hilbertian dynamics are governed by a \textit{linear operator} ${\mathcal{G}}: \RKHS^\prime \to \RKHS$ describing dynamics between \textit{separable} Hilbert spaces $\RKHS^\prime,\RKHS$
+The existence of \eqref{eq:ncs} allows one to capture more than the state-space dynamics, i.e., to {describe the dynamics of Hilbert-space-valued functions} (\textit{observables}) over the system \eqref{eq:ncs} via a \textit{linear operator} between \textit{separable} Hilbert spaces.
+The structure of this operator and of the spaces it acts between is, however, not canonical: the operator-theoretic Koopman-based control literature \cite{Goswami2017,otto2023learning,Otto2022LearningTrajectories,Goswami2022BilinearizationApproach,Bruder2021} has predominantly settled on a specific, bilinear, tensor-product assumption.
+In particular, inspired by the widespread control-affine special case $\bm{\mathsf{f}}(\bm{x},\bm{u}) = \bm{f}(\bm{x}) + \lilsum^{n_{{u}}}_{j=1} \bm{g}_j(\bm{x})\, u_j$ \cite{Nijmeijer96}, a linear operator model ${\mathcal{G}}: \RKHS^\prime \to \RKHS$ is considered, obeying